Local postal surcharge labels: Use

 Recording the extra charge was done in a variety of ways, including manuscript marks, postal chop marks, extra postage stamps and printed labels.

 Where printed labels were used they were of widely varying designs and could be of one, two or three parts to enable record keeping.
 Some were multi-coloured, perforated and similar to postage stamps like the label from Ankang shown above, others were crude productions in one colour similar to tickets or store receipts.

+Banning

 Local governments and postal officials successfully seized the opportunity to raise additional funds.
 Hubei province, for instance, introduced a rule that from 1 January 1993 a charge be made to finance postal development and a label was issued by a postmaster in Susong in support of China's bid for the 2000 Olympic Games.
 As time went on more stamp-like labels were produced and they were often banned by the central government within days of issue.
 Some may well have been purely philatelic issues with no genuine function.

 The use of the labels was never popular with the Chinese government and eventually it was banned completely in 1999.